Wolverine is without question the most popular and iconic member of the Marvel superhero team the X-Men.

 Another advantage of Wolverine’s healing factor is that for people who don’t like Wolverine they can enjoy watching him get shredded, beaten, crushed, his bones broken, over and over again.
 However for those of us who like Wolverine, we also enjoy watching him get shredded, beaten, crushed, his bones broken over and over again, as he always comes back.

-He Has A Larger More Mysterious Backstory
+He Has A More Mysterious Backstory

 Due to being 150 years old, Wolverine naturally has a much longer backstory to explore than the rest of the team.

-There were so many interesting things to explore when we first get to know him.
+There were so many interesting things to explore when we first get to know Wolverine.
 How old is he?
 How did the adamantium get coated to his bones?
 Why doesn’t he remember his past?
 Why do he and Sabretooth hate each other so much?

-Of course that’s not to say that other members of the team don’t have interesting backstories either.
+That’s not to say that other members of the team don’t have interesting backstories either.
 Indeed I think the X-Men as a whole are very well fleshed out characters.

 Its hard to imagine Scott Summers origin being strong enough to carry a film.
 In X-Men Apocalypse for instance his origin is really only a minor part at the start and then that’s that.
 He’s joined the team and really is no different to how he is later.